-Student-Athlete Advisory Committee (SAAC)

-SAAC strives to:

-- 1. Represent UNO as the leaders from each team; - Promote communication between athletics administration and studentathletes; - Disseminate SAAC and Athletics Department information to teammates; - 4.
-Provide feedback and insight into Athletics Department issues: - Generate a student-athlete voice within the campus Athletics Department formulation of policies; - Build a sense of community within the athletics program involving all athletics teams; - Solicit student-athlete responses to proposed conference and NCAA legislation; - 8.
-Organize community service efforts; - Create a vehicle for studentathletes representation on campuw-wide committees; - 10.
-Promote a positive studentathlete image on-campus.
+Student-Athlete SAAC strives to: The (SAAC) provides a venue The SAAC offers feedback Advisory Committee Represent UNO as the leaders from each team; for enhanced communication between athletics administration on rules, regulations and policies that affect UNO (SAAC) Promote communication between athletics administration and student- athletes; and student-athletes, an avenue for the Athletics Department to disseminate information, a portal to provide feedback and insight student-athletes.
+The SAAC provides feedback on UNO Athletics Department policies as well as proposed Disseminate SAAC and Athletics Department information to teammates; into Athletics Department issues, University and NCAA policies and the ability to create a positive and newly implemented Summit League and NCAA legislation.
+Provide feedback and insight into Athletics Department issues; student-athlete image on campus through community service efforts and participation on campus-wide J. 5.
+Generate a student-athlete voice within the campus Athletics Department formulation of policies; committees.
+6. Build a sense of community within the athletics program involving all athletics teams; Solicit student-athlete responses to proposed conference and NCAA legislation; 8.
+Organize community service efforts; Create a vehicle for student- athletes representation on campuw-wide committees; Promote a positive student- athlete image on-campus.

-The (SAAC) provides a venue for enhanced communication between athletics administration and student-athletes, an avenue for the Athletics Department to disseminate information, a portal to provide feedback and insight into Athletics Department issues, University and NCAA policies and the ability to create a positive student-athlete image on campus through community service efforts and participation on campus-wide committees.

-The SAAC offers feedback on rules, regulations and policies that affect UNO student-athletes.
-The SAAC provides feedback on UNO Athletics Department policies as well as proposed and newly implemented Summit League and NCAA legislation.

 Other individual(s) or campus group(s) The Chancellor's Council receives monthly updates from Athletics.
 The Director of Athletics is a member of this council.
 The Chancellor's Council provides input on the formulation of Athletics Department policy as requested by the Chancellor.
 The Chancellor's Council receives updates regarding Academic Standing and progress of student athletes, departmental initiatives, and policy change or implementation.
 This group provides feedback on various topics.